covalenthq/covalent-docs/content/en/docs/developer/faq.md

 &nbsp;
 ### 1.4 What are the current API rate limits?
-The following API use limits are currently in place:
 - **5** requests per second per API key (~13M requests per month)
 - **1,000,000** block range per request for endpoints (such as decoded log events) requiring a block range

 &nbsp;
 ### 1.5 What if I need a higher API rate limit?
 In most of the cases, we have noticed that clients don’t actually need higher rate limits as they can do the following:
-- **Random access:** distribute/queue their load at a gateway level to smooth unpredicted spikes
+- Random access: distribute/queue their load at a gateway level to smooth unpredicted spikes
-- **Per-client polling:** distribute their clients’ polls within the polling period using client-ID hashing.
+- Per-client polling: distribute their clients’ polls within the polling period using client-ID hashing.

 Here are some steps we recommend to optimize the client-side code:
-- Create a queue for the requests you are submitting to us.
+- Create a queue for your requests.
 - Have `N` worker threads pull requests from that queue and synchronously submit them, only taking another request from the queue when the previous one completes.
 - Tweak the concurrency-level `N` value.
 At a certain level, you should not see any `429` errors or socket hangups given the limit rules in our middleware.
 The ideal `N` is currently ~`24`, but this could be changed at any time to protect our architecture from DoS attacks.
 Please verify and find the optimal `N` for yourself (or write code that dynamically lowers `N` incrementally upon receiving a `429` error).